Welcome to the No BS Run Club!

 Want to know more?
 Read on for all the details!

+When I first started running, I could barely run for two minutes.
 I went from being non-runner to a five-time half marathon finisher just 15 months after first lacing up my running shoes, and it’s become very clear to me that the demand for running resources tailored specifically for new runners far outweighs the supply (like, eleventy thousand times over).

-Now a marathoner who’s truly obsessed with all things running (I’m currently training to run from LA to NYC in 2015!), I’m on a mission to empower new runners by giving them all the information they need to complete their first half marathon.
+Now that I’m a marathoner who’s truly obsessed with all things running (I’m currently training to run from LA to NYC in 2015!), I’m on a mission to empower new runners by giving them all the information (and support!) they need to complete their first half marathon.
 I want excellent training advice to be readily available for new runners everywhere, so that everyone who dreams of finishing a half marathon can make that dream a reality.

 So, with this in mind, I posed a simple question…